I recently made the trip to NYC for a friend’s wedding, and I decided to make a trip out of it.

 - Mu Ramen (Ox tail, bone marrow, and duck in broths?
 Hell yeah.)

 - Ivan Slurp Shop (No.)

-Despite all the walking we did, we could never really get enough room in our stomachs for as many bowls of ramen as I wanted to eat.
-In addition, there are so many in NYC to choose from that it's hard to prioritize.
+Despite all the walking I did, I could never really get enough room in my stomach for as many bowls of ramen as I wanted to eat.
+In addition, there are so many in NYC to choose from that it’s hard to prioritize.